Sinono3/Sinono3.github.io/content/pages/about.md

 path = "about"
 +++

 Hi.
 I'm Aldo.
-I'm currently (Nov.
-2023) a second-semester student of Information Engineering (Software Engineering) in Taiwan-Paraguay Polytechnic University (臺灣-巴拉圭科技大學).
+I'm currently (Jan.
+2024) a third-semester student of Information Engineering (kind of like Software Engineering) in Taiwan-Paraguay Polytechnic University (臺灣-巴拉圭科技大學).
 Since starting university, I've had less time for my own projects and FOSS (turns out I like studying).